mililani-hs-programming/git-training/README.md

-this is a simple example project to show how git wks.
+this is a simple example project to show how git works.

 USEFUL RESOURCES:
 https://ohshitgit.com